-- Fixed Interest
+1. Fixed Interest

-Small companies are those companies with small market capitalisations, and financially distressed value companies have higher costs of capital than financially healthy growth companies.
+The two dimensions explaining differences in average equity returns are related to company size and financial health.
+Small companies have small market capitalisations, and financially distressed value companies have higher costs of capital than financially healthy companies.
 When they borrow from a bank, value companies pay higher interest rates.
 When they issue shares, they receive lower prices.

 These two dimensions of equity returns appear in all share markets around the world.

 The Flaw of Active Management

 Not many active managers invest in companies with poor earnings prospects and poor management.
 Much of the shortfall from active management occurs when a company’s cost of capital has increased or declined recently after its sale or purchase.

 Similarly, the relationship between company health and returns causes problems for fund trustees.
 Expected equity returns tend to be highest when economic prospects look bleak, and lowest when economic prospects look bright.
 Trustees often move in the opposite direction.
 When economic prospects worsen, share prices drop and trustees want to reduce their equity commitments.
 However, they wish to increase equity commitments when economic prospects look bright.
 This timing lowers average returns.